A Sanctuary Where Trees Can Speak - an Interview with Henrik Hallgren

 Once, Henrik was attending a conference in India with representatives for many different nature religions from all over the world.
 In the mornings they would prepare a ceremony, and Henrik found it fascinating to see how every ceremony was basically the same, just with different symbols.
 “There was an old Indian man from a remote tribe and he did the same thing as us!” says Henrik, laughing.

-Henrik is also a teacher in eco-psychology, and holds courses and workshops in Sweden.
+Henrik also holds courses and workshops in eco-psychology.
 Often ecology and psychology are seen as separate things, says Henrik, as if psychology were something only experienced in the human psyche.
 Eco-psychology is about returning to nature and becoming aware of our place in the great psyche that exists not only in our own heads but in everything – in all of nature.